Ammar03s/Temperature-Control-System/README.md

 - `0xF708BF00`: Which is the Arrow pointing dowm, Decrease the `tempFan` threshold.
 - `0xF50ABF00`: Which is the Arrow pointing up, Increase the `tempFan` threshold.

-## How to Use

-1. Connect all the components as per the circuit diagram.
-2. Upload the code to the Arduino board.
-3. Use the IR remote to adjust the temperature threshold for the fan.
-4. Observe the temperature on the LCD and the status of the LEDs.
-5. The fan speed will adjust based on the temperature readings.